leizhang-geo/leizhang-geo.github.io/index.md

 <a name="Awards"></a>

 # Honors & Awards
+- Awarded as a visiting researcher at Wageningen University & Research (Soil Geography and Landscape Group) funded by the China Scholarship Council, 2022-2023.

 - Awarded as Promising Young Scholar in GIS at the 10th GIS Forum for Colleges and Universities, 2022.

 - First Prize in Best Paper Award in conference of graduate students of geographic information science in Jiangsu, China, 2017.
 Awarded by Geographical Society of China.